asimonder/projectionFoam/README.md

 [2] Önder, A., & Meyers, J. (2014).
 Modification of vortex dynamics and transport properties of transitional axisymmetric jets using zero-net-mass-flux actuation. *Physics of Fluids*, 26(7), 075103.

 [3] Önder, A. (2014) Active control of turbulent axisymmetric jets using zero-net-mass-flux actuation. *PhD Thesis*.
+KU Leuven.

 [4] Önder, A., & Meyers, J. (2016).
 Optimal control of a transitional jet using a continuous adjoint method. *Computers & Fluids*, 126, 12-24.